 Summer provides plenty of time for kids and families to get outside.
 Yet the school year often finds our kids indoors, walking down halls and learning in classrooms.
 Their focus changes from the much wider and diverse world of Nature, to a representation of the world on computer screens, in books and from a teacher’s curriculum.
 At most, they might find themselves taking a spherical object from one scoring place to another scoring place—occasionally in a grassy field.
 So how can we parents help our kids connect with Nature and their wilder selves?
 Here are…

 #1 Pitch a Tent

 Every kid loves sleeping in the backyard.
 It’s adventure with healthy safety nets.
 If it looks like a clear night, pitch a tent (or better yet, go tentless) to camp through the night.
-If the weather (or memories of Zombie Camp) gets too intense, they can come inside.
+If the weather gets too intense, they can come inside.
 Over time your children will begin to test themselves in more challenging weather.
 Who knows, someday you might be able to free up their room for your collection of Whedonverse memorabilia.
 Your backyard doesn’t have to be big—kids can even sleep on the back porch.

 #2 Build a Yort (that’s a Yard-Fort)

 Start by learning all the ways to set up a rain tarp, which also teaches useful knots.
 You can also move onto more complex structures such as a debris shelter (which they learn about at Trackers).
 Finally, if you’re really inspired, you can do something like this guy.